jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 `helm upgrade artifactory jfrog/artifactory  --version 7.14.3  -f artifactory.yaml`
  <br />

- **Important - after every time we run helm upgrade to artifactory  we need to wait until our pods (nginx + artifactory) are ready - (1/1) , you going to see the state changed to Terminating and CreateContainer ...** <br/>
+ **Important - after every time we run helm upgrade to artifactory  we need to wait (up to few minutes) until our pods (nginx + artifactory) are ready - (1/1) , you going to see the state changed to Terminating and CreateContainer ...** <br/>
 `kubectl  get pod -w`